 Tickets are just $1 online and can be reserved here (tickets aren’t necessary in January and February outside of holiday weekends).
 Make sure to leave time to go through the security screening before your tour.

-Carpenters’ Hall
+Step inside Carpenters’ Hall

 Museum of the American Revolution

 If your interest in Revolutionary War history runs deep, the Museum of the American Revolution is only two blocks away.
-Its collection includes thousands of artifacts, artworks, weapons, and more in exhibits that take you on a chronological journey from the origins of the conflict in the 1760s through the final years of the war.
+Its collection includes thousands of artifacts, artworks, and weapons in exhibits that take you on a chronological journey from the origins of the conflict in the 1760s through the final years of the war.
 The star of the show is the museum’s most magnificent artifact—George Washington’s original headquarters tent—that is displayed in a dedicated theater.

 Lunch at Spruce Street Harbor Park